nayuta-ai/go-design-patterns/README.md

 A pattern in which the object's behavior is determined by its state.
 An object transitions from one state to another (something needs to trigger a transition).
 A formalized construct which manages state and transitions is called a state machine.

+## Storategy

+Separates an algorithm into its skelton and concrete implementation steps, which can be varied at run-time.